ga4gh-beacon/beacon-v2/README.md

 ### Changes

+#### 2022-03-11: Removing `yaml` export version

+Since moving to having the source in YAML the existence of a separate `yaml` export seems unnecessary & maybe confusing.
+Removed.

 #### 2022-03-09: Nesting models

 The structure of the `models` directory has now be changed to have the default model as one of possibly multiple